List of built-in macOS apps: Spotlight

 Spotlight is macOS's selection-based search system, used for indexing documents, pictures, music, applications, and System Settings within the computer.

-Accessibility

-Dwell Control

-Dwell allows the pointer to be controlled using head or eye tracking technologies.
-A user can also trigger actions by dwelling or holding the pointer still for a specified amount of time which will trigger the programmed dwell actions.
+In addition, specific words in documents and in web pages in a web browser's history or bookmarks can be searched.
+It also allows the user to narrow down searches with creation dates, modification dates, sizes, types and other attributes.